dmruss/ZmapReporter/README.md

 ## Examples

+There are example screenshots of the program in the Screenshots.pdf file under the docs directory.
 Below is an example of a scan for 5 addresses with port 80 open.
 The user selects a 'small' scan meaning that 1 address will be scanned for malware.
 ```
 >python3 zmapReporter.py